Dart-Code/Dart-Code/CONTRIBUTING.md

 To release Dart Code you will need access to the Publisher account on the VS marketplace and will need to install [`vsce`](https://code.visualstudio.com/api/working-with-extensions/publishing-extension#vsce).
 Follow [these instructions](https://code.visualstudio.com/docs/extensions/publish-extension) to get vsce set up and authorised with a personal access token.

-- Run `vsce ls` to preview files that will be included in the release (ensure there are no artifacts/log files/etc. hanging around in your directory that haven't been excluded by `.vscodeignore`)
 - **Run `vsce publish` to publish the extension**
 - Open your stable version of Code (which should have Dart Code installed) and ensure it shows the update/auto-updates
   - This may take a few minutes due to VS Code marketplace caching